rajeevkmenon4u/Capstone-BankCustomer_Churn/Readme.md

 2. The model started predicting both classes, but since the dataset is imbalanced, accuracy alone doesn’t mean much.

 ### Model Comparison [Logistic,KNN,Decision Tree,Random Forest,Gradient Boosting,AdaBoost,XGBoost]
-1. As the data is not balanced we are focussing on the best AUC value the model creates
+1. As the data is not balanced we are focussing on the best AUC value the model the generate
-2. `DecisionTree`, `Randon Forest` , `Gradient Boosting` & `Adboost` all have an AUC Vlaue of `87%-88%`
+2. `DecisionTree`, `Randon Forest` , `Gradient Boosting` & `Adboost` all have an AUC Value of `87%-88%`
-3. SVM took the longest time to execute and it was ignored.
+3. SVM took the longest time to execute, hence it was ignored for further analysis.
-4. For Real work Problem `XGboost` is tried as well and it is has an AUV laue of `89%`
+4. As this is a Real work Problem `XGboost` is tried and it is has an AUV laue of `89%`

  |              Model|  Accuracy  | Precision|   Recall  | F1-score| auc_value|  Train Time |
  |-------------------|------------|----------|-----------|---------|----------|-------------|